samantharivas/healthcare-market-saturation-fraud/README.md

 ### Questions and Hypotheses

-- What patterns indicate potential fraud, waste, and abuse in healthcare services?
+- What patterns indicate potential fraud, waste, and abuse in healthcare (Medicare & Medicaid) services?
-- How does market saturation correlate with inefficiencies in healthcare delivery?
+- How does market saturation correlate with inefficiencies in healthcare (Medicare & Medicaid) delivery?

 ### Analysis and Modeling